Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

-Then, we show that the law of $(\mathbf{\hat{D}}_{n,1},\dots,\mathbf{\hat{D}}_{n,m})$ conditional on $\sum_{i=1}^n D_i^-=\sum_{i=1}^n D_i^+$ and $m \leq R_n$ is absolutely continuous to $(\mathbf{Z}_1,\dots, \mathbf{Z}_m)$, and we show the convergence of the Radon-Nikodym derivative $\phi_m^n$ for $m=O(n^{2/3})$.
-This is the content of Subsection \ref{subsec.measurechange}. \item Then, \ref{item.measurechangeexists} is the motivation to sample i.i.d. copies of $\mathbf{Z}$, $(\mathbf{Z}_i,i\geq 1)$, and to study a Galton-Watson forest with offspring distributed as $Z_1^+$.
-Call this forest $(F(k),k\geq 1)$.
-The convergence of the \L ukasiewicz path of $(F(k),k\geq 1)$ under rescaling follows from Donsker's theorem. \item In Subsection \ref{subsec.purpleleavesGWforest}, we modify $(F(k),k\geq 1)$ to include purple leaves.
-We add extra randomness, similarly to the procedure described in Lemma \ref{lemma.sampleoutforest}, such that at some time steps, a purple leaf is added.
-We call the resulting forest $(F^p_n(k),k\geq 1)$.
-We respect the order of the degrees in $(F(k),k\geq 1)$, in the sense that for any $k$, the $k^{th}$ black vertex in $(F^p_n(k),k\geq 1)$ has the same number of children as the $k^{th}$ vertex in $(F(k),k\geq 1)$. $(F^p_n(k),k\geq 1)$ depends on $n$, because the probability of finding a purple vertex depends on $n$.
-We then show that the \L ukasiewicz path and height process corresponding to $(F^p_n(k),k\geq 1)$ converge under rescaling, jointly with the convergence of the \L ukasiewicz path and height process corresponding to $(F(k),k\geq 1)$ under rescaling up to time $O(n^{2/3})$. \item We use the measure change to translate the convergence of the encoding processes of $(F^p_n(k),k\geq 1)$ under rescaling to the convergence of the encoding processes of $(\hat{F}_n(k),k\geq 1)$ under rescaling up to time $O(n^{2/3})$.
-This yields Theorem \ref{thm.convoutforest}. \end{enumerate}
+In \cref{sec:measure-change}, we showed that the law of $(\mathbf{\hat{D}}_{n,1},\dots,\mathbf{\hat{D}}_{n,m})$ conditional on $\sum_{i=1}^n D_i^-=\sum_{i=1}^n D_i^+$ and $m \leq R_n$ is absolutely continuous with respect to that of $(\mathbf{Z}_1,\dots, \mathbf{Z}_m)$, and we showed the convergence under rescaling of the Radon-Nikodym derivative $\phi_m^n$ for $m=\lfloor T n^{2/3}\rfloor$. \item Point \ref{item.measurechangeexists} motivates us to study a Bienaymé forest with offspring distributed as $Z_1^+$.
+The convergence of the \L ukasiewicz path of this forest under rescaling follows from Donsker's theorem. \item In Subsection \ref{subsec.purpleleavesGWforest}, we modify the Bienaymé forest in order to include dummy leaves.
+We add extra randomness, approximating the procedure described in \cref{prop:sampleoutforest}, in such a way that at some time-steps, a dummy leaf is added.
+We call the resulting forest \emph{the forest with dummy leaves}.
+We respect the order of the degrees in the Bienaymé forest, in the sense that for any $k$, the $k$th true vertex in the forest with dummy leaves has the same number of children as the $k$th vertex in the Bienaymé forest.
+The law of the forest with dummy leaves depends on $n$, because the probability of finding a dummy leaf depends on $n$.
+We then show that the \L ukasiewicz path and height process of the forest with dummy leaves converge under rescaling, jointly with the convergence of the \L ukasiewicz path and height process of the Bienaymé forest under rescaling up to time $\lfloor T n^{2/3}\rfloor$. \item We show convergence under rescaling of the out-forest up to time $\lfloor T n^{2/3}\rfloor$ by applying the measure change to the forest with dummy leaves and showing that the resulting forest is a good approximation of the out-forest. \end{enumerate}